DecLearn/declearn/docs/setup.md

-_Note: at the moment, conda installation is not recommended, because the package's installation is made slightly harder due to some dependencies being installable via conda while other are only available via pip/pypi, which caninstall lead to dependency-tracking trouble._
+_Note: at the moment, conda installation is not recommended, because the package's installation is made slightly harder due to some dependencies being installable via conda while other are only available via pip/pypi, which can install lead to dependency-tracking trouble._

 ## Installation